MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-add-and-reference-custom-assemblies.md

 description: "When you add a reference to a custom assembly in a managed-code form template project, that assembly is included within the form template file (.xsn) when your project is compiled and published."
 ---

-# How to: Add and Reference Custom Assemblies
+# Add and Reference Custom Assemblies

 When you add a reference to a custom assembly in a managed-code form template project, that assembly is included within the form template file (.xsn) when your project is compiled and published.